sciai-lab/structures25/docs/source/usage.rst

 On Arbitrary Molecules
 ^^^^^^^^^^^^^^^^^^^^^^

-To optimise densities for molecules from standalone ``.xyz`` files:
+To optimize densities for molecules from standalone ``.xyz`` files:

 .. code-block:: bash